Binurie/d_bincode/README.md

   * `...ForFixed`: Use when the nested object is part of a structure where its size contribution is implicitly handled (like fields within a class).
   * `...ForCollection`: Use when the nested object is part of a dynamic collection (like `List` or `Map`) where its size needs to be explicitly included in the serialization stream.
+  * `...WithKnownSize`: Use for fixed-size objects when the size is known upfront.
+For reading (`read...WithKnownSize`), this **avoids the overhead of encoding a temporary object just to determine the size**, improving performance compared to `readNestedObjectForFixed`.

 <!-- end list -->